SAP-samples/btp-extension-s4-material-availability/exercises/GenAI/exercise2/README.md

 # Lead to Cash Troubleshooter

+## Exercise 2 - Guided natural language queries
-Now it's getting interesting: We'll see how Generative AI can provide insight into buiness data and help resolve real business challenges.
-In this exercise, you will prompt the app with natural language questions about things that have gone wrong.
-Think about missing or incomplete data, anomalies in the material data or sales orders.
-This surely will show the power of LLMs as it can help you summarize the data for business users in an easy to understand way and point out things to look out for.
+Now it's getting interesting ...
+We'll see how Generative AI can provide insight into business data and provide insights about business challenges.
+In this exercise, you will prompt the app with natural language questions about the data you have retrieved from SAP S/4HANA.
+Think about missing or incomplete data, anomalies in either the material or sales order data.
+You will experience the power of the LLM as it summarizes the data for business users in an easy to understand way and points out things to look out for.

-Once you have the OData query result of Exercise 1, click on the http link to run the OData API call to get the information out of the SAP S/4HANA backend system.
-The result is being shown as a JSON.
-Mark the check box **Add this data to my next prompt** to continue with the data in the provided result by clicking on the **Take me to Exercise #2** icon.
+Once you have an OData query result from Exercise 1 that you're happy with, click the link to run the OData API call and get information out of the SAP S/4HANA backend system.
+The result is shown as a JSON to give you an idea of how machine readable data can be consumed by generative AI.
+Mark the check box **Add this data to my next prompt**  and click on the **Take me to Exercise #2** icon to continue with the data in the provided result.

-This step takes you to a new screen where the JSON output from the API call is being displayed and you can do further queries for summarization in natural language or anomaly detection.
-If no data is being diplayed, it means no data was returned.
-In that case, click on the **Reset** button in the upper left and try a new first prompt.
-Depending on the query from Exercise 1, the app will either show as **Material Troubleshoter** or **SalesOrder troubleshooter**.
+This step takes you to a new screen where the JSON output from the API call is displayed and you can perform further queries for summarization or anomaly detection in natural language.
+If no data is diplayed, it means no data was returned.
+In that case, click on the **Reset** button in the upper left and try a new prompt.
+Depending on the query from Exercise 1, the app will either display **Material Troubleshoter** or **SalesOrder troubleshooter** in the header.
+Material availability queries that return a single row have been excluded from this example so stick with a Material or SalesOrder query.

-Try the examples below for material data and sales order data to further analyize your data:
+Try the examples below with material and sales order data for further analysis:
 - Material
   - Summarize the most requested materials and any patterns or anomalies
   - What are my 5 most popular materials?